 But let's journey back to those recipes; what I find quite strange is that not once in all my reading have I found anything about using the lemon-pulp.
-It’s all concerns the juice.
+It’s all about the juice.

 But more than half of the goodies are to be found in the pulp.
 When you squeeze citrus, using a strainer, you lose a huge amount of the nutrients that would otherwise be used to give you stronger gums and ligaments that heal more quickly after injury.

 Lemon and lime pulp should not go to the garbage.
 It should find its way to your stomach rather.
 So either squeeze them without a strainer, skimming off the pips, or peel it and cut up the whole fruit for your recipes.
 Interestingly the juice from a press contains even more vitamin C as it is found in the pith too.

 And don’t throw away the skin.
 The zest adds so much flavour to your recipes and is a rich source of an amazing phytochemical called limonin.
 It gives lemons and limes their sour taste; tragically plant-breeders are trying to develop varieties that have less of the substance.

 Why is it that we humans are so obsessed with sweetness and abhor sour?
 This virus is targeting people with raised blood-sugar.

 Avoid preserved lemon juice; it tastes simply awful because of all the chemicals used to give it a longer life.
 If you don’t have have them in the garden, start planning to plant a lemon and a lime sapling this winter.
 They add so much zest to the taste of your food and really do strengthen your immune-system.
 Fresh fruit all year round is our goal.

 Lemon-juice in your butternut soup for example, and in making jams and jellies really does bring out the flavour.

 Scientists are busy trying to work out why the coronavirus hardly touches some folk, but kills many others.
 It’s all about your immune-system.